sourceryinstitute/OpenCoarrays/README.md

 # OpenCoarrays #

 ## Overview ##
 This archive contains the [OpenCoarrays](http://www.opencoarrays.org) source code, tests, and documentation.
 OpenCoarrays is an open-source software project for developing, porting and tuning transport layers that support coarray Fortran compilers.
 We target compilers that conform to the coarray parallel programming features in Fortran 2008.

 Coarray Fortran enables application developers to express parallel algorithms without hardwiring a particular version of a particular communication library into their codes.
 Such abstraction makes application code less sensitive to the evolution of the underlying communication libraries and hardware platforms.

 OpenCoarrays offers similar investment-protection to compiler developers.
 Compilers make high-level communication and synchronization requests through OpenCoarrays, which translates the requests into lower-level calls to a user-specified communication library.
 A user of an OpenCoarray-compatible compiler can link compiler-generated object files to the communication library deemed most appropriate and efficient for the target application and platform.
 Currently supported communication libraries include the Message Passing Interface ([MPI](http://www.mpi-forum.org)) and the Global Address Space Network ([GASNet](http://gasnet.lbl.gov)).

 ## Compatible Compilers ##
-The pre-release GNU Fortran ([GFortran](https://gcc.gnu.org/svn.html)) [4.10/5.0](https://gcc.gnu.org/svn.html) compiler is OpenCoarrays-compatible.
+The current developer version of GNU Fortran ([GFortran](https://gcc.gnu.org/wiki/GFortranBinaries)), which is part of [GCC 5](https://gcc.gnu.org/), is OpenCoarrays-compatible.
 If you would like to use OpenCoarrays with a different compiler, please let the compiler vendor and the OpenCoarrays project team know.

 ## Prerequisites ##
 We expect our LIBCAF_MPI library to be the default on systems that have MPI 3.0.
 LIBCAF_MPI is the most straightforward to install and use and the most robust in terms of its internal complexity.
 LIBCAF_MPI currently support the use of the [MPICH](http://www.mpich.org) implementation of MPI.
 We plan to offer a different version of LIBCAF_MPI on systems that have only MPI 2.0.

 We also offer a LIBCAF_GASNet that builds atop the Global Address Space Networking ([GASNet](http://gasnet.lbl.gov)) communication library.
 We intend for LIBCAF_GASNet to be an ``expert'' alternative capable of outperforming MPI for some applications on some platforms.
 LIBCAF_GASNet requires greater care to configure and use.